microsoft/windows-rs/rfcs/0000-rfc-process.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-Much like the Rust project, we may in the future want to adopt additional processes around stabilization and lightweight process for internal changes (a la the MCP process in Rust).
+Much like the Rust project, we may in the future want to adopt additional processes around stabilization and lightweight process for internal changes (e.g. [major change proposals](https://github.com/rust-lang/rfcs/blob/master/text/2904-compiler-major-change-process.md)).
 Whatever we may wish to adopt in the future, it should be compatible with this RFC proposal.